Deep reinforcement learning for process design: Review and perspective: Perspectives

 \section{Perspectives}

-Despite the success of a few initial research works, there is still a long way from simple case studies to the adaption of RL for process design in the industry.
-In our view, the big research challenge is the generalization of RL models.
+Despite the first demonstrations of RL for process design, it is still unclear if RL outperforms existing design methods.
+In our view, the big research challenge is the generalization of RL models and the use of its inference capabilities.
 The training phase of current RL frameworks is essentially used like a derivative-free optimization approach (e.g., a genetic algorithm) to optimize the process topology for one particular case study.
 Thus, a re-training is needed for a new case study and the agent fails to transfer its learning to new situations.
-In general, deep RL has a higher learning capacity than genetic algorithms (e.g., learnable parameters).
+In general, deep RL has an inference and a high learning capacity.
 The derivative-free optimization approach with RL does not use the full potential of RL.
-Generalization requires an extension of the information representation and agent architecture to account for process-relevant knowledge.
+However, useful application of inference requires generalization across multiple case studies.
+This generalization requires an extension of the information representation and agent architecture to account for process-relevant knowledge.
 This includes domain expertise, prior process data, and physical constraints which are typically employed by engineers when designing chemical processes.
 Integrating this information would allow the RL agent to see what "drives the process" and ultimately unlock the full potential of RL by learning from multiple processes.
 We envision that RL will generalize (to some extent) and ultimately design processes at inference time.
 In this section, we provide our perspectives on underlying challenges and a number of other promising future works.